duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 ## Creating Your First Goodie

+In this tutorial we'll be making a super-simple Goodie by slightly changing some template files.

-Now we're going to create our first Goodie!
-We'll be using the DuckPAN tool to generate some boilerplate code for us.
+We'll be using the DuckPAN tool to generate this boilerplate code for us.
+The DuckPAN tool is an application we built to help DuckDuckHack developers save time.
+Aside from generating boilerplate code, you'll also use it to run and test your instant answer contribution.

 1. Click the "**DuckPAN New Goodie**" button on the command bar.
 The Terminal should prompt you to enter a name for your Instant Answer.
 2. Type **`IsAwesome::GitHubUsername`** (replacing `GitHubUsername` with your actual GitHub username), then press "**Enter**".
 From this point on, whenever you see, ***GitHubUsername***, replace it with your actual GitHub username.